 The shell is a software component of the node.
 It is parameterized by a specific economic protocol.
 It serves as the bridge between the P2P layer (handling communication between nodes) and the economic protocol layer (handling the context, operation application, scoring, etc.).

 When a delegate attempts double signing (or when it tries to abuse the network in another similar way), another delegate can make an accusation, by providing evidence of the offense.
 The delegate injecting the accusation in a newly baked block is called the accuser.

 The accuser is awarded some funds from the security deposit of the accused.

 An account is an address managed by the protocol.
 In the context, each account is associated with a balance (an amount of tez available).

 When a delegate creates a new block, it is called the baker of this block.
 Baking rights are distributed to different delegates based on their available stake.
 Only a delegate with baking rights is allowed to bake.
 The baker selects transactions from the mempool to be included in the block it bakes.

 - Baking rights

-A delegate is allowed to bake/endorse a block if it holds the baking/endorsing right for that block level and round.
-At the start of a cycle, baking and endorsing rights are computed for all the block levels and rounds in the cycle, based on the proportion of the stake of each delegate.
+Baking/attesting a block can only be done by a delegate who holds the baking/attesting right for that block level and round.
+At the start of a cycle, baking and attesting rights are computed for all the block levels and rounds in the cycle, based on the proportion of the stake of each delegate.

 To ensure responsible use of the storage space on the public blockchain, there are some costs charged to users for consuming storage.
 These costs are burnt (i.e., the amount of tez is destroyed).
 For example, a per-byte storage cost is burnt for increasing the storage space of a smart contract; a fixed amount is burnt for allocating a new contract (which consumes space by storing its address on the blockchain).